zalkar-z/personal-blog/content/blog/how-to-read-a-book/index.md

 - Opinion = unsupported judgment
 - Knowledge = opinion that can be defended

-**Summary:**

-The three general maxims for criticizing a book:
+#### 6. Agreeing or Disagreeing with an Author

+**Contents:**

+- Prejudice and Judgment
+- Judging the Author's Soundness
+- Judging the Author's Completeness
+- The Third Stage of Analytical Reading

+**Intro:**

+- If for the Rule#9 you said, "I don't understand" and you think that the fault is with the book rather than you - you should be able to support your argument that the book is unintelligible by pointing out the sources of trouble.
+- On the other side, if you said, "I understand" and you agree with the author - the work of analytical reading is complete done.

+#### Prejudice and Judgment

+- In case you said, "I understand but Disagree," you can make the following remarks to the author: (1) "You are uninformed"; (2) "You are misinformed"; (3) "You are illogical - your reasoning is not cogent"; (4) "Your analysis is incomplete".

+#### The Third Stage of Analytical Reading

+A. General Maxims of Intellectual Etiquette

-- Complete the task of understanding before judging.
+- Rule#9: Complete the task of understanding before judging.
-- Do not be disputatious or contentious in your judgment.
+- Rule#10: Do not be disputatious or contentious in your judgment.
-- Support your opinions by giving reasons for any critical judgment you make.
+- Rule#11: Support your opinions by giving reasons for any critical judgment you make.

+B. Special Criteria for Points of Criticism

+- Rule#12: Show wherein the author is uninformed.
+- Rule#13: Show wherein the author is misinformed.
+- Rule#14: Show wherein the author is illogical.
+- Rule#15: Show wherein the author's analysis or account is incomplete.

+### Summary for Analytical Reading

+page 163-165